 Food and lidded beverage containers are allowed in the Einstein Brothers Bagels dining area located on the main floor of Hewes Library.

 Beyond the Einstein’s dining area, small snacks and lidded beverages are permitted provided they are consumed neatly and all remainders are disposed of properly.
 Library staff reserves the right to prohibit eating or drinking that disturbs users or is detrimental to Library property.
-Report food or drink spills to the Circulation Desk or Reference Desk promptly.
+Report food or drink spills to the Information Desk or Research Desk promptly.

 No food or beverages are allowed in Special Collections.